bq/corbel-js/README.md

 #### Relations

-A relation is a model that stablishes a relation between two different sets of resources or one resource and arbitrary data.
+A relation is a model that creates a relation between two different sets of resources or one resource and arbitrary data.
 The registers on the relation may have aditional information.

 For example:
 Having 2 different resources, a set of car models and a set of car sellers.